Are you planning to visit Niger? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Niger.

 Electricity in Niger

-In Niger the power plugs and sockets are of type C, D, E and F. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Niger the power plug sockets are of type C, D, E and F. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Niger?

-In Niger the power plugs and sockets are of type C, D, E and F. Check out the following pictures.
+In Niger the power plug sockets are of type C, D, E and F. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, D, E and F.